 -

-Bulgaria operates under the regulatory framework of the EU, which generally facilitates the mobility of skilled professionals across member states.
+Bulgaria operates under the regulatory framework of the EU, which generally aims to facilitate the mobility of skilled professionals across member states.
 This creates a predictable and stable legal environment conducive to attracting and retaining international fintech talent.
 The EU Blue Card program serves as a compelling alternative for highly skilled workers, offering a streamlined pathway to employment and residency within the EU.
 As an EU member state, Bulgaria is well-positioned to capitalize on this scheme, enhancing its appeal as a destination for international fintech talent.
 In addition to EU regulations, Bulgaria’s national immigration policies play a crucial role in talent acquisition.
 The government has undertaken measures to streamline visa and work permit processes for foreign professionals, thereby enhancing the country’s attractiveness as a fintech hub.

 Other means for positioning Bulgarian fintech companies as attractive employers for global talent include offering competitive remuneration, comprehensive benefits, and a favorable work environment as well as offering remote work opportunities by recruiting international talent without requiring physical relocation, thereby broadening their access to a diverse and highly skilled workforce.
 Bulgarian fintech firms can further strengthen their talent acquisition strategies by establishing strategic alliances with foreign fintech firms which offer additional opportunities for talent exchange and collaboration.